 On August 12, 1998 (the "Measurement Date"), the Company announced that its Executive Committee of the Board of Directors committed to discontinue the Company's classified advertising and consumer software businesses by disposing of Hebdo Mag and Cendant Software, respectively.
 The Company has since entered into a definitive agreement, as amended, to sell Hebdo Mag to its former 50% owners for 7.1 million shares of Company common stock and approximately \$360 million in cash.
 The transaction is expected to be consummated in the fourth quarter of 1998 and is subject to certain conditions, including regulatory approval and financing by the purchaser.
 The Company expects to recognize a gain of approximately \$230 million upon the disposal of Hebdo Mag, assuming a Company stock price of \$13.25 per share, the closing price of the Company's common stock on November 3, 1998.
-In addition, the Company has engaged investment bankers to analyze various strategic alternatives in regard to the disposition of Cendant Software.
-The Company is currently in various stages of discussions with certain parties regarding the potential sale of the consumer software business unit.
+In addition, on November 20, 1998, the Company announced the execution of a definitive agreement to sell its entire consumer software business unit, Cendant Software, to Havas S.A., a French subsidiary of Vivendi S.A., for \$800 million in cash plus future cash contingent payments of up to approximately \$200 million due through 1999.
+The transaction, which is subject to regulatory approvals and customary closing conditions, is expected to be completed in the first quarter of 1999.
 The Company anticipates that the disposition of Cendant Software will also result in a significant gain.
-The Company believes that the divestiture of its Hebdo Mag and Cendant Software subsidiaries will generate significant proceeds.